Lawsonredeye/alx-low_level_programming/0x0B-malloc_free/README.md

 ## Whats Dynamic Memory Allocation?
 Well, dynamic memory allocation is creating a reserved memory manually to store values and using dynamic allocation helps to manage the space used in the memory.

-This is done by using the `malloc` function in c and also this function can be accessed by the compiler using the `#include <stdlib.h>` header file.
+This is done by using the `malloc` function in c and also this function can be accessed by the compiler using the `#include <string.h>` header file.